 Currently, El Dorado is not the largest district in the county as they were when the current system was put into place.
 Because El Dorado is now smaller compared to other districts, housing the special education program in their budget skews the percentage of administrative costs compared to total funding for the district.

-Page 2 of 2 - The new interlocal agreement would create a new school board to manage the special education programs for Augusta, Andover, Bluestem, Circle, Douglass, El Dorado, Flinthills, Remington and Rose Hill districts.
+The new interlocal agreement would create a new school board to manage the special education programs for Augusta, Andover, Bluestem, Circle, Douglass, El Dorado, Flinthills, Remington and Rose Hill districts.

 Some on Augusta’s school board wondered what choice that would leave.